michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 The AI systematically analyzes multiple approaches to an HR problem, evaluating each option against specific criteria.
 This develops the ability to make justified recommendations rather than just stating preferences.

 ### Why It Works for HR
-HR professionals constantly evaluate competing strategies—Should we outsource recruitment?
+HR professionals constantly evaluate competing strategies,Should we outsource recruitment?
 Which performance model should we adopt?
 How should we handle redundancy?
 This technique builds the muscle for balanced, evidence-based decision-making.

 ### The Student Prompt (Ready to Use)